Bruce Carter (businessman): Career

-Carter was on the board of Genesee & Wyoming from 2018 until it was taken over by Brookfield Infrastructure Partners in 2020.
+Carter was on the board of Connecticut based Genesee & Wyoming Inc from 2018 until it was taken over by Brookfield Infrastructure Partners in 2020.
 Following the takeover Genesee & Wyoming Australia was sold to Macquarie Infrastructure and Carter was appointed chairman of One Rail Australia.
 In July 2022 Aurizon purchased ORA and Carter retired from the board.

 Carter was appointed to the board of Crown Resorts initially in April 2021 until regulatory approval confirming his appointment in August 2021.
 In June 2022 Blackstone purchased Crown and Carter retired from the board.

 Carter was chair of Aventus since listing in 2015, a large format retail centre REIT, 30% owned by Brett Blundy.
 In May 2022 Aventus was taken over by HomeCo Capital at $2.2B and the assets merged into the HomeCo Daily Needs REIT of which Carter became a director.